• Nigerian Dwarf Senior Does

 TRADITIONAL USES FOR BIRDS AFTER FALL CHICKEN CULLING

-Today, most commercial chickens grown for the supermarket have been bred to maximize throughput and minimize cost.
+Today, most commercial chickens grown for supermarket have been bred to maximize throughput and minimize cost.
 They reach market size in a confined space within nine weeks and are promptly processed because losses from disease and health issues are high if they are kept longer.

 One problem with birds grown quickly in tight spaces; however, is that they don’t develop much flavor.
 It takes time, an active bird, and a bird that has room to roam to become flavorful.
 Fortunately, these are all typical characteristics of chickens culled from home flocks.